msu-csc232-sp22/lectures/week03/cpp-details1.md

 #### Garbage Collection and `delete`

 In some languages, when an object is no longer referenced, it is subject to automatic garbage collection; the programmer does not have to worry about it.
-C++ does not have garbage collection.
+C++ does not have garbage collection for these so called "raw pointers."
 When an object that is _allocated_ by `new` is no longer referenced, the `delete` operation must be applied to the object (through a pointer).
 Otherwise, the memory that it consumes is lost (until the program terminates).
 This is known as a **memory leak**.
 Memory leaks are, unfortunately, common occurrences in many C++ programs.
 Fortunately, many sources of memory leaks can be automatically removed with care.
 One important rule is to not use `new` when an **automatic variable** can be used instead.
 In the previous lecture, the `IntCell` is not allocated by `new` but instead is allocated as a local variable.
 In that case, the memory for the `IntCell` is automatically reclaimed when the function in which it is declared returns.
 The `delete` operator is shown in use here:

 ```c++
 delete m;